wadimw/dell-7577-hackintosh/worklog.md

 This however once again causes VoodooPS2 Keyboard to not work, so I am replacing it back with
 * VoodooPS2Controller.kext  2.0.3 (from acidanthera)
 Both keyboard and touchpad (with all gestures) work after that.

+02-10-2019
+For backlight fix I will be using
+* AppleBacklightFixup.kext  1.0.2
+with its SSDT-PNLF.aml.
+It works right away.
+For battery
+* ACPIBatteryManager.kext   1.90.1
+Audio: I will follow https://github.com/acidanthera/AppleALC/wiki/Installation-and-usage First I'll change Audio>Inject to NO (String).
+Second, ./gfxutil -f HDEF outputs DevicePath = PciRoot(0x0)/Pci(0x1f,0x3).
+In config.plist there already is such device, so I'll uncomment #layout-id and set it to 13 as this was used before.
+Aaand there it is, both work right away.
+Microphone works as well, only headphones don't.
+Ok so what's cool is that lid closing works now, I suppose that may be either beacuse of BatteryManager or BacklightFixup.
+Anyway the screen disables, the laptop goes to sleep (after about 30 seconds), after opening it wakes back.
+Audio still works after wakinng, no panics, no nothing.
+However, now with lid open it wakes up immediately after sleeping "by hand" (Menu>Sleep).
+This may perhaps be caused by USB?